-If a member of staff suspects a child is involved in or at risk of serious violent crime, they will discuss this with the DSL.
+If a member of staff suspects a child or a family member is involved in or at risk of serious violent crime, they will discuss this with the DSL.
 The DSL will trigger the local safeguarding procedures, including a referral to the local authority's children's social care team and the police, if appropriate.